Skip to main content Skip to main navigation Skip to footer

 September 2008

-The new rector, Professor Dr. Thomas Spägele, takes office.
-Professor Dr. Franz Brümmer and Professor Dr. Michael Pfeffer take office as vice rectors.
+The new Rector, Professor Dr. Thomas Spägele, takes office.
+Professor Dr. Franz Brümmer and Professor Dr. Michael Pfeffer are appointed Vice-Rectors.

 August 2009